l3gacyb3ta/old.website/site/content/goblins.md

 ## Thanks :3

-This was all introduced to me by Christine Lloyd-Webber (Here's her introduction, she's awesome!)
+This was all introduced to me by Christine Lemmer-Webber (Here's her introduction, she's awesome!)
 [](mastodon:octodon.social/109388563865627081)